 - Who is the decision-maker and what can you find out about them that can help you create a connection when you reach out

 You don’t need to go too niche.
-Some people get really carried away with this part creating detailed avatars of who their ideal client is, where they hang out, what they read, listen to, etc. This is not the key in the early stages (but it makes for a nice pretty template and Pinterest pin someone can give away to make it look like you’re doing something important).
+Some people get really carried away with this part creating detailed avatars of who their ideal client is, where they hang out, what they read, listen to, etc. This is not the key in the early stages (but it makes for a nice pretty template and Pinterest pin someone can give away to make it look like they’re doing something important).

 Trying out clients in a number of different industries will help you develop a feel for what you like to do.
 If you’re in the social media space, you may find that you love creating helpful, informative content for an online business marketing their new journaling app, but you struggle to come up with creative content for fashion and beauty brands.